Michael Oher conservatorship unlike any legal experts have seen before

 Or as Knoxville-based conservatorship attorney Stewart Crane succinctly put it to Yahoo Sports, “If there’s no disability, then there’s no legal basis for a conservatorship.”

-Oher, whose upbringing is the inspiration for the best-selling book and blockbuster movie "The Blind Side," .
+Oher, whose upbringing is the inspiration for the best-selling book and blockbuster movie "The Blind Side," filed a petition in court last week alleging he had been misled into agreeing to a conservatorship and cheated out of millions.
 Attorneys for the Tuohys responded by describing Oher’s lawsuit as a “shakedown” to extract money from the family that took him in when he had no home and “loved him as a son.”

 That nasty exchange served as a harsh reality check for anyone who wanted to believe that the real-life story of Oher and the Tuohys was as tidy and perfect as the Hollywood version.
 Oher, according to Tuohy family attorney Steve Farese Sr., has been estranged from Sean and Leigh Anne for about a decade and recently has become “more and more vocal and more and more threatening.”